openhab-scripters/openhab-helper-libraries/Sphinx/Guides/Rules.rst

     .. note::

-        Trigger names must be unique within the scope of a rule instance, and can only contain alphanumeric characters, hythens, and underscores (no spaces)... ``[A-Za-z0-9_-]``.
+        Trigger names must be unique within the scope of a rule instance, and can only contain alphanumeric characters, hyphens, and underscores (no spaces)... ``[A-Za-z0-9_-]``.

     .. tabs::